How do I get classroom experience before training?

-You can also arrange your own school experience for both primary and secondary schools.
+You can arrange your own school experience for both primary and secondary schools.

-- As we work in partnership with over 500 schools, you could contact one of the lead School Alliances and mention you are applying to Warwick.
+- We work in partnership with over 500 schools, you can contact one of the lead School Alliances and mention that you are applying to Warwick.

 - The 'Get Information About Schools' page is a searchable list of all educational establishments in England and Wales which can help you find a suitable school for your placement.

 - Contact your old school, they already know you!

 If you are a current Warwick student, the Warwick Volunteers service gives you a chance to volunteer in a local school.

 Many Universities have similar programmes, so if you're studying elsewhere, why not contact your Students’ Union to see what volunteering opportunities are on offer?

 There are also volunteer opportunities with after-school clubs, sports coaching or groups such as Scouts or Guides, all of which are considered great experience.

 5. Warwick in Africa